Alejandro-Casanova/Game-Challenges/Challenge 2/README.md

 Thanks to the use of classes the program can be modified to accept bigger boards and more players.
 However, the function that checks if any player has won only works correctly for 3x3 boards and will miss any consecutive rows outside the main two diagonals of the board.

 ## Update:
-The game was improved to allow up to three players and board size from 3x3 to 15x15.
+### The game was improved to allow up to three players and board size from 3x3 to 15x15.
 The function used to check if a player has won was improved and now works for all board sizes.

+## Update:
+### AI added in to allow single player mode.
+AI will perform the move that leads to victory fastest or prevents defeat.
+New concepts like recursion, enums, static classes, and structs where put into practice.